How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 So now, let’s take action!

-As disengaged customers no longer visit our website, we cannot reach them with modals, pop-ups, etc. Here are the workarounds.
+As disengaged customers no longer visit our website, in-app marketing strategies using modals, pop-ups, etc. won’t work.
+Therefore, here are the workarounds.

 First, you can call them.
 Get your CSMs to analyze disengaged segments and match them with a customer base.
 This method stood the test of time and is guaranteed to have a positive impact.